Blog / Account takeover , Fraud analytics , Payment fraud

 Digital wallets offer a lot of promise for transforming customer experience and increasing conversion.
 But they also present new opportunities for fraudsters.

-Nearly a quarter of merchants say that Google Pay and Apple Pay are top vehicles for fraudsters using stolen credit card details.
+Nearly a quarter of merchants say that Google Wallet and Apple Pay are top vehicles for fraudsters using stolen credit card details.

 When a customer makes a payment, the merchant receives a token instead of the payment card number.
 This makes it impossible to identify the card used.
 Even if you block the offending wallet, fraudsters can move the stolen card to a new wallet.
-This digital wallet scam is one of the most commonly used right now.
+This digital wallet scam is one of the most commonly used.

 This isn’t helped by the fact that cards are often not fully authenticated when added to a wallet.
-We conducted a series of independent checks adding new cards to Apple Pay and Google Pay wallets.
+At Ravelin, we conducted a series of independent checks adding new cards to Apple Pay and Google Wallet.
 We found that only a few banks will verify new cards individually.

 As the UK leads the way in Europe for digital payments, fraudsters have found an exciting new playground.
 Fourthline identifies Greater London as the counterfeit ID hotspot for digital wallet opening attempts in the UK.